Home / Seasonal Guides / Summer Guide Archive / Family Experiences You Can’t Miss at Wawa Welcome America 2026

 Free Museum Days

-Many of Philadelphia’s top museums open for free during the festival, making it a perfect time to explore history and culture.
-Don’t miss:
+Many of Philadelphia’s top museums open for free during the festival.
+Explore history and culture around the city at these museums and historical sites.

-Philly Parent Insider Tip: If you’ve got little ones, don’t miss Kidchella on June 26 at Smith Memorial Playground from 4 to 9 pm.
-It’s got kid-approved bands like The Bearded Ladies Cabaret, artsy activities, and even a fireworks show set to Kidz Bop tunes — perfect for keeping the kiddos entertained and happy.
+Philly Parent Insider Tip: If you’ve got little ones, don’t miss Kidchella on June 26 at Smith Memorial Playground.
+Happening from 4 to 9 pm, this family event features kid-approved bands like The Bearded Ladies Cabaret.
+Also enjoy artsy activities, a fireworks show set to Kidz Bop tunes, and loads more.
+It’s a music, arts, and play festival just for kiddos.

 Parades and Fireworks

-On July 3, 2026, the Salute to Independence Semiquincentennial Parade features colorful floats representing all 50 states and territories, marching bands, and performers celebrating American heritage.
+On July 3, 2026, the Salute to Independence Semiquincentennial Parade rolls out colorful floats representing all 50 states and territories.
+Get pumped with marching bands and performers celebrating American heritage.
 Honoring the 250th anniversary, this is the largest professionally produced Semiquincentennial celebration parade in the nation!
-Join fellow Americans on the new, extended parade route down Market Street up to Logan Circle and concluding at City Hall.
+The new, extended parade route heads down Market Street up to Logan Circle and concludes at City Hall.

 The Salute to Independence Parade brings music, dance, and celebration past historic Independence Hall.